hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

 When the shades.dat file is missing or renamed the levels will be displayed in full bright.

+It appears the step value is used to generate a 16 value array of lightmap indices.
+That array is then used to generate a 16x32 array of more precise shading presumably for the looking up values relative to the player camera.
+Values outside the cutoff distance will be shaded dark.

 #### Dl.dat
 In ``UW2`` there is an additional data file called ``dl.dat``.
 This file contains 80 entries of int8 values.
 The entires correspond to the game levels and define the ambient light level for the maps, the light level that the level has when the player is not using a light source of their own.